typedb/typedb-docs/05-typedb-cluster/01-install-and-run.md

 ### Starting

-If you have installed TypeDB using a package manager, to start the TypeDB Cluster, run `typedb server`.
+If you have installed TypeDB using a package manager, to start the TypeDB Cluster, run `typedb cluster`.

-Otherwise, if you have manually downloaded TypeDB, `cd` into the unzipped folder and run `./typedb server`.
+Otherwise, if you have manually downloaded TypeDB, `cd` into the unzipped folder and run `./typedb cluster`.

 ### Stopping